Kansas educators talk school reopening with Governor Kelly

 “Everyone is doing the best they can with the information they have and that changes so quickly,” she explained.

-“That’s a big concern for some of our student athletes,” Jamila Harris-Smith, School Counselor for Kansas City Public Schools.
+“That’s a big concern for some of our student-athletes,” Jamila Harris-Smith, counselor for Kansas City Public Schools.

 “What about switching sports and bringing the spring sports into the fall,” suggested the Governor.
 “Because those tend to be more solitary sports – like your golf and your tennis and your cross country – and then let’s push off some of the more contact sports – whether it’s your basketball or your football – to the Spring.”